-Project structure Indicators Means of Verification (MoV) Assumptions Goal: The risks and impacts of the El Niño -induced drought mitigated and severe hunger reduced on 9,070 targeted households (7,201 Male- - % of target HHs reporting improved access to food and no incidences of hunger in their households - Pre and post project survey reports - No Assumptions headed & 1,869 Female-headed) of Rayitu and Lasta districts of Ethiopia Newly reported number of malnourished children (boys/girls) reduced by 75% among the targeted households - Government monthly reports Outcomes: 1.
-56,866 individuals (19,188 male, 17,951 female, 11,442 children under five & 8,285 pregnant & lactating women) (37,139 cash for work & 19,727 direct support) who received cash support are able to meet their daily food needs and to protect their a Average number of meals eaten per day by the targeted individuals (56,866). % of target population eating more than 2 meals per day from current 1.5-2 meals per day. % of target households preparing their farm lands for the next planting season and sowing seeds acquired through the response.
-Household surveys reports conducted before and after cash distribution Seed distribution reports and survey report of land preparation status Field visit reports Outcomes-to-Goal assumptions Affected communities will use the entire money they receive through CFW to purchase food.
-Markets will function normally and able to respond to the food needs of the affected community.
-Drought-affected areas will receive normal Belg rain for the next planting season (Mar-Apr in Rayitu 2.
-Drought coping capacity of 9,070 targeted households (7,201 Maleheaded & 1,869 Femaleheaded) to future drought risk is strengthened through risk mitigation actions and Jan-Mar 2016 in Lasta districts
+Project structure Indicators Means of Verification (MoV) Assumptions Goal: The risks and impacts of the El Niño - - % of target HHs reporting improved access to food - Pre and post project survey induced drought mitigated and and no incidences of hunger in their households reports No Assumptions severe hunger reduced on 9,070 - targeted households (7,201 Male- - Newly reported number of malnourished children - Government monthly headed & 1,869 Female-headed) of (boys/girls) reduced by 75% among the targeted reports Rayitu and Lasta districts of Ethiopia households Outcomes: - Average number of meals eaten per day by the - Household surveys reports Outcomes-to-Goal assumptions 1.
+56,866 individuals (19,188 male, targeted individuals (56,866) conducted before and after - Affected communities will use the 17,951 female, 11,442 children under - % of target population eating more than 2 meals per cash distribution entire money they receive through five & 8,285 pregnant & lactating day from current 1.5-2 meals per day - Seed distribution reports CFW to purchase food women) (37,139 cash for work & - % of target households preparing their farm lands for and survey report of land - Markets will function normally and 19,727 direct support) who received the next planting season and sowing seeds acquired preparation status able to respond to the food needs of cash support are able to meet their through the response - Field visit reports the affected community daily food needs and to protect their - Drought-affected areas will receive a ' normal Belg rain for the next planting season (Mar-Apr in Rayitu and Jan-Mar 2.
+Drought coping capacity of 9,070 2016 in Lasta districts) targeted households (7,201 Male- headed & 1,869 Female-headed) to future drought risk is strengthened through risk mitigation actions